 Lion’s Experience Uganda

 During regular game drives, it’s by chance to spot lions.
-The Uganda Wildlife Authority (UWA) rangers and tour guides work hard to ensure you see the Big cats including cheetahs, lions and leopards.
+The Uganda Wildlife Authority (UWA) rangers and tour guides work hard to ensure that you see the Big cats including cheetahs, lions and leopards on Uganda safari.
 Usually, it requires patience, coordination and timing.
-Seeing lions is guaranteed through the lion tracking in Kasenyi plains, Queen Elizabeth National Park (QENP).
-The purpose of lion research project is to educate and work with local local communities adjacent to the protected areas how to live with their livestock in harmony with lions and leopards.
+Seeing wild lions is guaranteed through the lion’s experience Uganda known as lion tracking.
+It is available in Kasenyi plains, Queen Elizabeth National Park (QENP).
+The purpose of this lion research project is to educate and empower adjacent local local communities how to live with their livestock in harmony with lions and leopards.
 The lion’s experience permit cost is $100 per person available for booking through UWA or tour operator and guide.

-Unlike leopards, the number of lions in Uganda is less than 497 or so, sadly, they have declined by almost 60% since 2000.
-According to Dr. Ludwig Siefert, who founded the Uganda Carnivore Program (UCP) in the early 1990s, conserving lions has been challenging.
-Threats to lions particularly in the conservation area have gone from poaching to conflict arising from the increasing interaction between humans and their livestock with predators.
-Probably, human-lion conflict is now key factor in the decline of lion population.
+Unlike leopards, the number of lions in Uganda is less than 497 individuals.
+They have declined by almost 60% since the year 2000.
+According to Dr. Ludwig Siefert, who founded the Uganda Carnivore Program (UCP) in the early 1990s, conserving lions has been challenging journey.
+Given that the threats to lions particularly in this conservation area have gone from poaching to conflict arising from the increasing interaction between humans, their livestock with predators.
+Undoubtedly, human-lion conflict is now key factor in the decline of lion population.

 UWA’s commitment to conserve, protect wildlife and manage protected areas while benefiting local communities is unspeakable since 1996.
 When it comes to lion conversation, UWA works with several stakeholders including the Uganda Conservation Foundation’s (UCF) Carnivore & Scavenger Program who boost it’s ability to protect lions and double their numbers.